farishelmi17/Applied-Data-Science-Capstone-SpaceX/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/ADGVLOGS/IBM-DataScience-SpaceX-Capstone.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ADGVLOGS/IBM-DataScience-SpaceX-Capstone/context:python)
 <a href="https://colab.research.google.com/github/ADGVLOGS/adgmlclass/blob/main/ADGMLCLASSDemo.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Interactive Demo"/></a>

-## About
+## Introduction

-I predicted if the Falcon 9 first stage will land successfully.
-SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
+SpaceX is a revolutionary company who has disrupt the space industry by offering a rocket launches specifically Falcon 9 as low as 62 million dollars; while other providers cost upward of 165 million dollar each.
+Most of this saving thanks to SpaceX astounding idea to reuse the first stage of the launch by re-land the rocket to be used on the next mission.
+Repeating this process will make the price down even further.
+As a data scientist of a startup rivaling SpaceX, the goal of this project is to create the machine learning pipeline to predict the landing outcome of the first stage in the future.
+This project is crucial in identifying the right price to bid against SpaceX for a rocket launch.